axel-krebs/osgi-stack/stack-builder/README.md

-This project defines dependencies, the repository OBR to upload bundles, and the kubernets plugin for deployment.
+This project defines dependencies, the repository OBR to upload bundles, and the kubernetes plugin for deployment.